Geology and Tours

 In 2022, Oracle State Park launched a 1.2-mile Geology Trail.
 Starting at the park’s Group Use Area Trailhead, hikers wind through igneous intrusions, mineral deposits, bedrock pediment, and alluvial fans that showcase the past 1.7 billion years of geologic history.
 From high points along the trail, there are unobstructed views of the volcanic Galiuro Mountains, the Santa Catalina Mountains, and the San Pedro Valley.

 There are two ways to experience Oracle State Park’s Geology Trail.
 Join a Geologist/park staff-led tour by calling the visitor center at 520-896-2425 or sign up online here (search Oracle under Places).
+You can also enjoy a virtual geology talk below, narrated the park's volunteer geologist, Tom Buckley.

 Self-guided Tours

-You can also take a self-guided tour using one of the the Geology Trail maps below.
+You can also take a self-guided tour using one of the Geology Trail maps below.
 Either download the map in advance or pick one up at the Kannally Ranch House.

 Geology Tour Map (print version)